jamesmoss/flywheel/readme.md

 - Events system.
 - Atomic updates.
 - Option to rehydrate dates as datetime objects?
 - More serialisation formats?
-JSON, YAML, PHP serialized, PHP raw?
+PHP serialized, PHP raw?
 - More mocks in unit tests.
-- Abstract the filesystem, something like Flysystem ?
+- Abstract the filesystem, something like Gaufrette or Symfony's Filesystem component?

 ## Running tests